softcoder/riprunner/docker/README.md

 sudo docker ps (this will show yo uthe name of the running container) sudo docker exec -it <container name from previous step> /bin/bash

+# To login to your hub.docker.com account
+sudo docker login

 # To push the docker image to dockerhub
 sudo docker push softcoder/riprunner:latest